 By Glen C. Strathy

-But, to paraphrase another science fiction story, Jurasic Park, before we become so preoccupied with whether or not we could write a novel with AI, let's stop for a moment to think about whether we want to.
-How can AI really help you, as an aspiring novelist?
+But, to paraphrase another science fiction story, Jurasic Park, before we become so preoccupied with whether or not you could write a novel with AI, let's stop for a moment can think about whether you should.
+Will AI help you fulfill your dream, or rob you of it?
 Will it's impact on the literary world be positive or detrimental?
+Yes, I'm biased, but hear me out.

-Publishing is a tough business.
-Most books lose money.
-So publishers have always felt pressured to lower costs.
-If they can use AI apps to avoid paying writers and speed up production, they will.
 It's safe to expect that many low-quality nonfiction books from now on will be written by or with the extensive use of AI.

 An AI app can scour the internet for information on a topic and assemble it into a generic facsimile of what a human being might write in far less time than a human writer would need.
 Of course, a conscientious publisher will still fact-check and edit the manuscript, but costs will be less than when working with a human author.

 In a May 2023 article in Newsweek, one self-publisher brags that he created and sold 574 books using AI.
 (That is 574 copies, not titles.
-He has a little over 100 titles in his catalogue.)
+He has just over 100 titles in his catalogue.)
 Each title took him only 6-8 hours to create.
 Altogether, his AI books generated $2,000 in sales.

 Some things to note about this "success" story...